Pabitra-33/OIBSIP_TASK5/README.md

 # OIBSIP_TASK5

 Developed a Library Management System Application using java language.
-This application first of all came with three functions:
+This application first of all came with three functions: i)User Module ii)Admin Module iii)Exit.
-User Module, Admin Module and Exit.